bamundagaaloyzius/pythonstart/README.md

 This is my first file
-This is a teest with nano editor
+This is a test with nano editor